At what age should I get the HPV vaccination?

 So, on balance, unless you are in a relationship where neither of you will have sex with other people ever again, it would be worth considering the HPV vaccine.

-Should men have the HPV vaccine?
+Should both men and women have the HPV vaccine?

 In the UK, the HPV vaccine is now offered to boys and girls aged 12-13 as part of the National Immunisation Programme.
 It is also offered on the NHS to females who didn’t receive the vaccination at school and are under 25, as well as men under 45 who have sex with men.